enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 - Stick to platform conventions (e.g. WhatsApp app)
 - Stick to branding conventions (e.g. Instagram app)

 This depends on things like how complex your app is and what your app's objective is in relation to your overall digital strategy.
-Generally,
+Generally, more complex means more time to build and more user onboarding needed.
+So it's better to use what's already available in the platform to reduce development time and the learning curve for users.

-For example, the [Australian Taxation Office](https://www.ato.gov.au/General/Online-services/ATO-app/) app has customised UI elements using platform-specific conventions.
+The [Australian Taxation Office](https://www.ato.gov.au/General/Online-services/ATO-app/) app has customised UI elements using platform-specific conventions.
 Notice how the toggle is consistent with each platform's design, while still maintaining the teal brand colour chosen by the ATO.

 ![cross platform mobile app design]({{site.baseurl}}/images/img_appdesign_ATO.png) *How a common screen on the ATO app looks on three different mobile platforms*